 The quality of light and how it impacts on turf in shade is discussed in more detail in the article “Using light“.

 In the graphs below the x-axis represent the wavelengths of light from 300-900 nm, and the y-axis indicates the quantity of the wavelength of light.
 When you look at the wavelengths between 400 – 700 nm (between the red lines), you can see that the amount of far-red light (the area above red arrow) is similar to the amount of visible light under natural sunlight.
-For turf growth, poor light quality is generally defined as light that has a lower proportion of red to far-red light, and this is because grasses specifically “see” and respond to this ratio of red to far-red light.
+For turfgrass growth, poor light quality is defined as light that has a lower proportion of red to far-red light.
+This is because grasses specifically “see” and respond to this ratio of red to far-red light.

 A) spectral distribution of sunlight (red to far-red = 1.15), B) spectral distribution of sunlight in a greenhouse (red to far-red = 1.05), C) spectral distribution of sunlight passed through a selective plastic filter (red to far-red = 0.70), D) spectral distribution of sunlight under heavy tree shade (red to far-red = 0.40).